Timetable for more affordable Tesla slips further

-Vehicle is first to be manufactured on AmpR Small platform
+First vehicle be manufactured on AmpR Small platform will go on sale in October

-French automaker Renault has unveiled its new electric Renault 5 E-Tech, committing to start production in France from summer 2025.
+French automaker Renault has unveiled its new electric Renault 5 E-Tech, committing to producing the vehicle entirely in France from summer 2025.

 Growing marketplace